aarongilly/blog/content/Pages/Creations/Making an Obsidian Bullet Journal.md

   - creation
   - creation/other
 ---
+Generic system design.
+Honestly not my best work.
+Tried to do too much. [[Obsidian-based Project Management System]] is better.

 > [!warning] Unfinished
 > This page was never finished.
 Also - the whole thing I stopped using after a few months.
 Turned out not to be the best idea I've ever had in terms of data capture.